Galleon: History

 The galleon was powered entirely by wind, using sails carried on three or four masts, with a lateen sail continuing to be used on the last (usually third and fourth) masts.
 They were used in both military and trade applications, most famously in the Spanish treasure fleet, and the Manila galleons.
 While carracks played the leading role in early global explorations, galleons also played a part in the 16th and 17th centuries.
 In fact, galleons were so versatile that a single vessel might be refitted for wartime and peacetime roles several times during its lifespan.
+Galleons also influenced galleasses, vessels created as a middle step between oared galleys and sailing galleons.